sodadata/docs/soda-cloud/roles-and-rights.md

 ## Dataset and monitor owners

 There are two ownership roles in Soda Cloud that identify the member that owns a dataset or monitor.
-By default, the Admin who adds a dataset becomes the **Dataset Owner**, and the member who creates a monitor become the **Monitor Owner**.
 These ownership roles do not enforce any rights or permissions on the datasets or monitors, they are simply identifiers.

+* By default, the member who created the [API keys]({% link soda-cloud/connect_to_cloud.md %}) that link Soda SQL to Soda Cloud becomes the **Dataset Owner** of all onboarded datasets.
+The default role that Soda Cloud assigns to the Dataset Owner is that of Manager.
+* By default, the member who creates a monitor become the **Monitor Owner**.
 <br />
 <br />

 #### Change the Dataset Owner

-1. If you are the Admin of the organization, or have a Manager or Editor role for the dataset, login to your Soda Cloud account and navigate to the **Datasets** dashboard.
+1. If you are the Admin of the organization, or have a Manager role for the dataset, login to your Soda Cloud account and navigate to the **Datasets** dashboard.
 2. Click the stacked dots to the right of the dataset for which you wish to adjust the ownership, then select **Edit Dataset**.
 3. In the **Attributes** tab, use the dropdown to select the name of another member to take ownership of the dataset, then **Save**.
+4. Soda Cloud automatically assigns the role of Manager to the new Dataset Owner.
 <br />
 <br />